MorganeSteins/morganesteins.github.io/index.markdown

 ***
 # Teaching
 - *AnaCS* : Analysis and scientific computing for undergraduate engineering students at the ENPC (2020).
 This course is taught in a flipped classroom.
+- *Introduction to research project 2021* : Supervision of a research project for a groupe of four undergraduate student at ENPC.
+The project aimed at simulating wave propagation phenomena with the finite elements method.
+The Python computer code was entirely developed by the students.

 &nbsp;